tanker242/Quake/README.md

+# fortress
-# fortressHow to mod CustomTF:
+How to mod CustomTF:

 1) The source code is in ./fortress/source code.
 Open that folder up and look at the files.
 2) Open any of the .qc files, change something, save it.